Affirmative Action Office Home

 - Reviewing the existing grievance procedures and recommending any potential modification to those procedures, with the advice of the Affirmative Action Advisory Committee, the Tri-Partite Committee and the campus community at large;

-- Working with other campus organizations and entities, including University Police, Judicial Affairs, Center for Multicultural Experiences, Residential Life, EOP, GSRC, Student Disability Services and the Health and Counseling Center to confront potential issues of discrimination, harassment, and bias in the campus community;
+- Working with other campus organizations and entities, including University Police, Student Conduct, Center for Multicultural Experiences, Residential Life, EOP, GSRC, Student Disability Services and the Health and Counseling Center to confront potential issues of discrimination, harassment, and bias in the campus community;

 - Maintaining accurate records regarding Affirmative Action and Title IX issues on campus and periodically making reports to outside institutions or agencies;